+4.5.6 Requirement to Post Interconnection Study Metrics.

-.5.
-Transmission Provider is required to post on OASIS or its website the measures in paragraph .5.2.1(A) through paragraph 3.5.2.4(F) for each calendar quarter within 30 Calendar Days of the end of the calendar quarter.
+Transmission Provider is required to post on OASIS or its website the measures detailed from Section 4.5.2 (applicable to Transmission Providers administering Serial Interconnection Study Process only), 4.5.3 (applicable to Transmission Providers administering Definitive Interconnection Study Process only), 4.5.4, and 4.5.5 for each calendar quarter within 30 Calendar Days of the end of the calendar quarter.
 Transmission Provider will keep the quarterly measures posted on OASIS or its website for three calendar years with the first required report to be in the first quarter of 2020.
 If Transmission Provider retains this information on its website, a link to the information must be provided on Transmission Provider’s OASIS site.

+4.5.7 Reporting Requirement for Late Studies.

-.5.
-In the event that any of the values calculated in paragraphs .5.2.(E), .5.2.(E) or .5.(E) exceeds 25 percent for two consecutive calendar quarters, Transmission Provider will have to comply with the measures below for the next four consecutive calendar quarters and must continue reporting this information until Transmission Provider reports four consecutive calendar quarters without the values calculated in 3.5.2.1(E), 3.5.2.2(E) or 3.5.2.3(E) exceeding 25 percent for two consecutive calendar quarters:
+In the event that any of the values calculated in paragraphs 4.5.2.1(E), 4.5.2.2(E) or 4.5.4(E) exceeds 25 percent for two consecutive calendar quarters, Transmission Provider will have to comply with the measures below for the next four consecutive calendar quarters and must continue reporting this information until Transmission Provider reports four consecutive calendar quarters without the values calculated in 4.5.2.1(E), 4.5.2.2(E) or 4.5.4(E) ) exceeding 25 percent for two consecutive calendar quarters:

-Transmission Provider must submit a report to the Commission describing the reason for each study or group of clustered studies pursuant to an Interconnection Request that exceeded its deadline (i.e., 45, 90 or 180 Calendar Days) for completion (excluding any allowance for Reasonable Efforts).
+Transmission Provider must submit a report to the Commission describing the reason for each study or group of clustered studies pursuant to an Interconnection Request that exceeded its deadline (i.e., 45, 90, 150 or 180 Calendar Days) for completion (excluding any allowance for Reasonable Efforts).
 Transmission Provider must describe the reasons for each study delay and any steps taken to remedy these specific issues and, if applicable, prevent such delays in the future.
 The report must be filed at the Commission within 45 Calendar Days of the end of the calendar quarter.

-Transmission Provider shall aggregate the total number of employee hours and third party consultant hours expended towards interconnection studies within its coordinated region that quarter and post on OASIS or its website.
+Transmission Provider shall aggregate the total number of employee hours and third party consultant hours expended towards interconnection studies within its Control Area that quarter and post on OASIS or its website.
 If Transmission Provider posts this information on its website, a link to the information must be provided on Transmission Provider’s OASIS site.
 This information is to be posted within 30 Calendar Days of the end of the calendar quarter.

-.6 Coordination with Affected Systems.
+4.6 Coordination with Affected Systems.

 Transmission Provider will coordinate the conduct of any studies required to determine the impact of the Interconnection Request on Affected Systems with Affected System Operators and, if possible, include those results (if available) in its applicable Interconnection Study within the time frame specified in this LGIP.
 Transmission Provider will include such Affected System Operators in all meetings held with Interconnection Customer as required by this LGIP.
 Interconnection Customer will cooperate with Transmission Provider in all matters related to the conduct of studies and the determination of modifications to Affected Systems.
 A Transmission Provider which may be an Affected System shall cooperate with Transmission Provider with whom interconnection has been requested in all matters related to the conduct of studies and the determination of modifications to Affected Systems.
+It is the responsibility of the Affected System Operator to provide the requirements or potential impediments to providing the requested interconnection service, including a preliminary indication of the cost and length of time that would be necessary to (i) complete any interconnection studies and (ii) construct any necessary interconnection facilities and network upgrades needed to reliably interconnect at the requested service level.

-.7 Withdrawal.
+4.7 Withdrawal.